code-423n4/2021-09-sushitrident-findings/README.md

 Label each finding as one of these:

-- `sponsor confirmed`, meaning: "Yes, this is a problem and we intend to fix it.")
+- `sponsor confirmed`, meaning: "Yes, this is a problem and we intend to fix it."
-- `sponsor disputed`, meaning either: "We either not duplicate this issue" or "We disagree that this is an issue at all."
+- `sponsor disputed`, meaning either: "We could not duplicate this issue" or "We disagree that this is an issue at all."
 - `sponsor acknowledged`, meaning: "Yes, technically the issue is correct, but we are not going to resolve it for xyz reasons."

 Note that it isn't necessary to dispute a finding in order to suggest it should be considered of lower or higher severity.